All-Hands-AI/OpenHands/opendevin/llm/LOCAL_LLM_GUIDE.md

 Example:
 ![alt text](images/ollama.png)

-Note: The API key does not matter and the base url needs to be local with the port number you intend to use with litellm.
+Note: The API key does not matter and the base url needs to be `localhost` with the port number you intend to use with litellm.
+By default this is `11434`.

 ## 4. Run Litellm in CLI: